Institutional reform: merging 25 structures into 4 pillars

 COCOM: provisional twelfths extended

 The COCOM college decided on 26 February 2026 to extend provisional twelfths until 1 June 2026.
-The regional budget 2026 will be submitted to Parliament on 6 March 2026; the COCOM budget will follow on 20 April 2026.
+The regional budget 2026 was submitted to Parliament on 6 March 2026; the COCOM budget will follow on 20 April 2026.

 According to the government note, 98% of the 2026 budget is already committed (family allowances are guaranteed).
 However, subsidised non-profits remain in uncertainty: provisional twelfths prevent them from accessing their normal funding and contracting bridging loans from banks, leading to service cuts and staff reductions.